lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To insert a special character :menuselection:`Insert --> Special Character`.
 To center your text press :kbd:`Control + E` or :menuselection:`Format --> Align --> Center`.
 To have your text aligned to the right press :kbd:`Control +R` or :menuselection:`Format --> Align --> Right`.
 To align text to the left press :kbd:`Control + L` or :menuselection:`Format -->Align --> Left`.

+To bring up a dialog to customize the character or your text :menuselection:`Format --> Character`.
+The :guilabel:`Family` lets you choose the font family for your text.
+The :guilabel:`Style` is where you can select the of your font.
+The :guilabel:`Size` Lets you change the font size.

 To move settings with a box of text left click on the border of the box of text.
 To move the text box click and drag on the border.
 To resize both vertical and horizontal size together left click on the corner and resize the text box.
 To resize how tall the text box is click the box at the top or bottom and drag to the desired size.
 To resize the horizontal size only select the box on a veritcal size of the box.

 To search for text press :kbd:`Control + F` or :menuselection:`Edit --> Find` to search for text.
 To find and replaace text press :kbd:`Control + H` or :menuselection:`Edit --> Find and Replace`.